lgrammel/js-agent/examples/wikipedia/README.md

 - Custom tool configuration (`readWikipediaArticleAction`, `searchWikipediaAction`)
 - `GenerateNextStepLoop` loop with tools and custom prompt
 - `maxSteps` `RunController` to limit the maximum number of steps
+- Cost calculation and extracting information from LLM calls after the run

 ## Usage